Mantova doping investigation: History

-In May 2011, La Gazetta Dello Sport published details from the Mantova case, including extracts of phone call transcripts where doping was discussed between riders and staff.
+In May 2011, La Gazzetta Dello Sport published details from the Mantova case, including extracts of phone call transcripts where doping was discussed between riders and staff.

 In July 2013, a preliminary court hearing decided that the case should proceed, with a date set for December 2013; it was then also decided that 27 persons, of which 18 riders, would be on trial.

 The Italian committee CONI received documents from the prosecutor, and based on that they demanded a two year doping ban for Alessandro Ballan.